 3. Focus on relationships

 Classroom relationships are a hugely important part of student learning.
 While it can be more difficult to build relationships in a virtual setting, it is still very important to do so.
 Try to share yourself with your students in ways you are comfortable with and while maintaining your own personal boundaries.
 Consider introducing students to your pets, or showing them a plant you’ve grown from a seedling or an activity you’ve been working on outside of teaching.
-You might also want to share with your class some things you are finding stressful about the current situation and the ways you are coping.
+You might also want to share with your class some things you are finding stressful and the ways you are coping.
 Giving students glimpses of your personal world will go a long way towards maintaining and strengthening your relationships with them.

 4. Encourage a sense of community